 1] Check for Surface firmware updates

-The Surface Pro and the Surface Book 2 are the only products to support the Surface Pen’s tilt feature today.
+The Surface Pro and the Surface Book are the only products to support the Surface Pen’s tilt feature today.
 If you’re not using one these devices, then you’re out of luck.
-However, if you are, then we suggest checking for updates because that could be the cause behind the Pen’s problems.
+However, if you are, then we suggest checking for Windows Updates because that could be the cause behind the Pen’s problems.

 Launch the Settings app by pressing the Windows key + I, then click on Update & Security.
 Finally, select Windows Update, then click on Check for updates.
 If there’s any new firmware update, Windows 10 should automatically download and install them.